-Formaldehyde is a common naturally occurring compound and is commonly found in many products, see a sample list below.
-It is a colorless gas that is released from a variety of sources.
+Formaldehyde is commonly found in nearly all homes and buildings.
+It is a colorless gas that is released into the home from a variety of indoor sources.
 Formaldehyde can be found in a variety of everyday products in your home, such as: